NSO-developer/nso-gitbook/nokia-apc/README.md

   5. Built in live-status actions
   6. Built in live-status show
   7. Limitations
-  8. How to report NED issues
+  8. How to report NED issues and feature requests
+  9. How to rebuild a NED
-  9. ned-settings nokia-apc connection skip-errors and soap-read-timeout
+  10. ned-settings nokia-apc connection skip-errors and soap-read-timeout
   ```